Spices and Condiment Recipes

-This late spring and early summertime plant is easy to pull out by the roots, and you should make an effort to do so if you find it in your hedgerow!
-It is considered an invasive plant across the United States, as it spreads vigorously and crowds out the other plants nearby, threatening the biodiversity of an area.
+Garlic mustard (Alliaria petiolata) is out and about in my corner of North Carolina.
+This early summertime plant is lush, green, and easy to pull out by the roots, and you should make an effort to do so if you find it in your hedgerow!
+It is considered an invasive plant across the United States as it spreads vigorously and crowds out the other plants nearby, threatening the biodiversity of an area.
 But don’t let that lovely weed go to waste!
 It is truly delicious and versatile, and well worth experimenting with in your kitchen.
 (Ellen Zachos of Backyard Forager has more to share about garlic mustard).

-I harvest the whole plant to give the others a fighting chance and it comes back every year.
-As far as using the plant for culinary purposes, I prefer the flavor of the small leaves and flowers as the biggest leaves tend to lose the sharp, garlicky flavor.
-Those big leaves can still be tossed into a food processor to fill out a wild greens pesto, but they can also be used for rolling up dolmas or chopping into a salad.
+When you harvest garlic mustard, it is ok to pull up the whole plant to give the others a fighting chance – don’t worry, it comes back every year.
+For culinary purposes, the small leaves and flowers have the best flavor.
+The biggest leaves lose their sharp, garlicky flavor and get tough.
+Those older leaves can be tossed into a food processor to fill out a wild greens pesto, but they can also be used for rolling up dolmas or chopping into a salad.

 Garlic Mustard Pesto Recipe

-- 3 cups of garlic mustard leaves, lightly packed into the measuring cup
+- 3 cups of garlic mustard leaves, lightly packed into a measuring cup

 - 3 large cloves (not heads!) of garlic

-- 1/4 cup of walnuts (what I had on hand, use whatever nuts or seeds you prefer)
+- 1/4 cup of walnuts (use any nuts or seeds that you prefer)

 - drizzles of olive oil